palex00/Archipelago/worlds/pokemon_bw/docs/setup_en.md

 Double-click on your `.apblack` or `.apwhite` file to start your client and start the ROM patch process.
 Once the process is finished, the client and the emulator will be started automatically, if you associated the extension to the client as recommended.
-If the extension isn't associated', select the BizHawk client or the Archipelago Launcher as the program to open the `.apblack` or `.apwhite` file with.
+If the extension isn't associated, select the Archipelago Launcher as the program to open the `.apblack` or `.apwhite` file with.

 ### Connect client to emulator